kzcheng/CMPT276-Assignment-2/README.md

 If you are interested in seeing more of my workflow, feel free to check out the [GitHub Issue page](https://github.com/kzcheng/CMPT276-Assignment-2/issues) and the [GitHub Projects](https://github.com/users/kzcheng/projects/2) page of this assignment.

 Work that are done will no longer be open, so remember to check not just the open Issues.

+### Where Does Assignment 2 Begin?
+Throughout the commit history, you can see that all the work, including Bobby's tutorial on Spring Boot and Assignment 1 are all in the history of this Repo.

+To find the beginning of Assignment 2, you can go to commit [840a809](https://github.com/kzcheng/CMPT276-Assignment-2/commit/840a809136441366efe78a616364d2151480d8db).